Creating Educational Videos for the Use in an Online Classroom: Screencasts and Slideshows

 - The online classroom becomes your classroom and your students get to know you!

-What are the different types of videos?
+What are the different types of videos for online classroom?

 1. You, talking and explaining something on the screen